pelican-eggs/eggs/game_eggs/steamcmd_servers/thefront/README.md

 5 = 45d wipe
 6 = 15d wipe
 7 = 30d wipe
-8 = 60d wipeTo be used in the variable as follows:
+8 = 60d wipe

+## Troubleshooting

+- I get the error "**Server Connection has expired!**"
+    - Allocate and open all ports in your Firewall.